microsoft/QuantumKatas/README.md

 The Quantum Katas are a series of self-paced tutorials to help you learn quantum computing and Q# programming.

+:new: *(November 2019)* We've added a set of tutorials that introduce the learner to the most basic concepts used in quantum computing, starting with the necessary math (complex numbers and linear algebra).
+Read more about the new tutorials [here](https://devblogs.microsoft.com/qsharp/new-tutorials-learn-the-basic-concepts-of-quantum-computing/) or head to the [list of tutorials](./index.ipynb) to get started!

 :new: *(July 2019)* The Quantum Katas now include Jupyter Notebook tutorials on quantum computing!
 Each tutorial combines theoretical explanations with Q# code snippets and programming exercises.
-See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all tutorials and instructions on running them online.
+See [index.ipynb](./index.ipynb) for the list of all tutorials and instructions on running them online.

 :new: *(April 2019)* The Quantum Katas are now available as Jupyter Notebooks!
-See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all Kata Notebooks and instructions on running them online.
+See [index.ipynb](./index.ipynb) for the list of all Kata Notebooks and instructions on running them online.

 Each kata is a separate project that includes:

 * A sequence of tasks progressing from easy to hard.
   Each task requires you to fill in some code.
 The first task might require just one line, and the last one might require rather complicated code.
 * A testing framework that sets up, runs, and validates your solutions.
-  Each task is covered by a [unit test](https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing) which initially fails.
+  Each task is covered by a [unit test](https://docs.microsoft.com/visualstudio/test/getting-started-with-unit-testing) which initially fails.
 Once you write the code to make the test pass, you can move on to the next task.
 * Links to quantum computing and Q# reference material you might need to solve the tasks.
 * Hints and reference solutions to help you if you're stuck.